GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 > Currently, you can't onboard virtual machine to SEED.

 ### Remove existing softwares on your device
-Before onboarding to SEED, you need to remove the Following software solutions from your device:
+Before onboarding to SEED, you need to remove the following software solutions from your device if applicable:

 - current MDM software
 - Tanium client or any other unified endpoint management and security platform